 Humphrey’s work is showcased across various international fairs, such as Art Frieze London, Masterpiece London, Maison Objet Paris and Salone del Mobile Milan.
 They are referenced in numerous art and design books, and featured throughout the global media spanning American, Asian, European and Middle Eastern publications.

-He is currently partnering with British Canoeing Paralympic and Olympic canoe teams (ranked no1 in the world), making his first sports performance public artwork ‘Agitos, Rings And Medals’ 2019-2022 unveiled at the Tokyo Olympics and Paralympics 2020.
-This progression was stimulated by ‘Nick Beighton pts1-2’ 2017-2018 portraits about trauma to champion of a British paracanoeist and former British Army officer.
+He is partnering with British Canoeing, Olympic and Paralympic canoe teams (ranked no1 in the world), making his first sports performance public artwork ‘Agitos, Rings And Medals’ 2019-2023, unveiling the miniature at the Tokyo Olympics and Paralympics 2020 and launching the sculpture for the Paris Olympics and Paralympics 2024.
+This progression was stimulated by ‘Nick Beighton pts1-2’ 2017-2018 pioneering portraits about trauma to champion of a British paracanoeist and former British Army officer.